 - Tooth knocked out playing sports or during an altercation

 - Bleeding gums from an oral healthcare problem

 - Broken dentures

 - Mystery pain

 Regardless of the cause of your dental mishap, if you’re feeling gum or tooth pain, we can help.

 The best way to prevent dental emergencies is to take care of your teeth.
 However, you can still sustain a dental injury or develop dental pain.
 When you do, it’s time to see an emergency dentist.
 Charlotte, NC, is the home to Park Crossing Dentistry.
 We offer same-day treatment for emergency cases.
 If you need immediate dental care, contact our Charlotte, NC, office.

 Emergency Dental Appointment

 When emergency dentistry is involved, our patient’s dental health is our number one priority.
-If you are looking for a high-quality dental experience in Charlotte, North Carolina, contact Park Crossing Dentistry today for an experienced emergency dentist to handle your dental issue.
+If you are looking for a high-quality Charlotte family dentist contact Park Crossing Dentistry today for an experienced emergency dentist to handle your dental issue.
 We take emergency care seriously and know each dental scenario is different.
 That is why we aim to resolve your oral healthcare problem the same day you call us or as soon as possible.